-- Unless otherwise approved in writing by the Director, a Contingency Management Plan must be submitted by the person responsible to the Director within 6 months of these conditions taking effect.
+- 1 Unless otherwise approved in writing by the Director, a Contingency Management Plan must be submitted by the person responsible to the Director by 31 July 2013.
 The plan must detail measures to prevent and mitigate environmental harm if an unplanned event occurs.
-Unplanned events that must be addressed by the plan include: - incidents, accidents, power failures and malfunctions with the potential to cause the release of effluent that does not comply with these conditions; - 1.2 pipe ruptures leading to discharge of wastewater; and - 1.3 fire and flooding. - The Contingency Management Plan must include communication procedures for ensuring that water users that may be adversely impacted, the general public and relevant government agencies are informed of any unplanned event to the extent necessary to allow them to take precautions against adverse impacts upon the environment, human health and livestock health.
-As far as is reasonable and practicable, the Contingency Management Plan must include contact details for all downstream water users that may be impacted by an unplanned event and must be kept up to date by the person responsible.
+Unplanned events that must be addressed by the plan include: - incidents, accidents, power failures and malfunctions with the potential to cause the release of effluent that does not comply with these conditions; - 1.2 pipe ruptures leading to discharge of wastewater; and - 1.3 fire and flooding. - 2 The Contingency Management Plan must include communication procedures for ensuring that water users that may be adversely impacted, the general public and relevant government agencies are informed of any unplanned event to the extent necessary to allow them to take precautions against adverse impacts upon the environment, human health and livestock health.
+As far as is reasonable and practicable, the Contingency Management Plan must include contact details for all downstream water users that may be impacted by an unplanned event and must be kept up to date by the person responsible. - 3 The person responsible must ensure that all personnel are aware of the Contingency Management Plan and their responsibilities in relation to unplanned events and have access at all times to the Contingency Management Plan. - 4 The Contingency Management Plan must be implemented if an unplanned event occurs.